At our annual Festival of Writing, we’ve hosted a number of panels with literary agents that give writers the chance to meet, talk and ask questions.

-3) Rushing your punchline
+3) Rushing the Punchline

 I once saw an opening page from a new writer that was, in so many ways, a fabulous opening.
 It was a description of a young woman in Victorian-era New York getting ready to go out.
-The period wasn’t directly mentioned, but it was suggested by lovely, tactfully chosen detail.
+The period wasn’t directly mentioned, but it was suggested by lovely, tactfully-chosen detail.
 The description of the light and the smells were just right.
 We felt we already knew something of the woman, thanks to the strength and precision of her voice.

-4) Jumping scenes too quickly
+4) Jumping Scenes